krzyn14/BloggingPlatform/README.md

 **Installation and running the app:**
 1. Pull or download the repository
-2. Open Packet Manager Console in VSC and run the commands:
+2. Open Package Manager Console in VSC and run the commands:

    ```
-   Add-Migration Migration
+   Add-Migration NewMigration
    ```
    Then:
    ```
    Update-Database
    ```
-3. To seed data pen Terminal in this directory:
+3. To seed data open Terminal in this directory:
    ```
    ..\BloggingPlatform\BloggingPlatform
    ```